uwcse440/web-cse440-au14/_assignments/assignment3/index.md

 No more than eight pages of text in PDF format, following the above outline.

-Images do not count against your page limit, and are therefore effectively free.
+Images and your appendix do not count against your page limit, and are therefore effectively free.
 You should embed images throughout your PDF, keeping them near the text that references them.
 The limit applies to the approximate amount of text you would have if all images were removed.

 Submit via Catalyst here: